 - Download our Moving to Kenya Guide (PDF)

-The economy in Kenya has great potential for growth, benefitting from a skilled and youthful workforce, constantly improving infrastructure and its geographical location as an economic hub in East Africa.
-Although expats employed in Kenya have well-paid jobs, the reality on the ground can make it difficult to secure employment.
+Kenya's economy has great growth potential, benefitting from a skilled and youthful workforce, constantly improving infrastructure and its geographical location as an economic hub in East Africa.
+Though some expat positions are well paid in Kenya, the reality on the ground can make it difficult to secure employment.

-Unemployment levels remain high and poverty is a major challenge to development.
-Working in Kenya and earning a decent salary to afford the cost of living can prove difficult for expats who don't secure a job before arrival.
-Still, Kenya has one of the largest economies in sub-Saharan Africa, and expats who do their research on the job market will find a bunch of work opportunities.
+Unemployment levels remain high overall, and poverty is a major challenge to development.
+Working in Kenya and earning a decent salary to afford the cost of living can prove difficult if you don't secure a job before arrival.
+Still, Kenya has one of the largest economies in sub-Saharan Africa, and if you do your research on the job market, you will find some work opportunities.

 Job market in Kenya